 Los Angeles is a city that attracts people from around the world.
 Some people venture to the city in hopes of getting a break into acting.
 Others visit the city for the beaches, restaurants, and other sporting and entertainment venues.

 There are another group of people who travel to the city in hopes of going on a ghost hunt.
-Reports claim that there are many buildings that have ghosts and other paranormal activities.
+Reports claim that there are many historical buildings and locations that harbor ghosts.

 The Chateau Marmont has served as an escape for the rich and famous since it became a hotel during the 1930s.
 Countless A-list actors and other celebs have reportedly spent a tremendous amount of time at the Marmont, some staying there during work projects while others were there allegedly having affairs.